 From California’s Spanish-influenced Visalia to Arizona’s practical Porter, Don King melded regional saddlemaking traditions with his own meticulous flair.
 In the process, he carved an innovative style and a rich saddle-making legacy.

+Five-petal wild roses in full bloom transcend their leather boundaries.
 Carved in tight, circular patterns, their leaves and stems flow one into the other in a seemingly endless, yet orderly, fashion.
 Skilled antiquing highlights the elaborate leatherwork, creating warmth and character.
-This loosely defined, often emulated and readily identifiable Sheridan style of saddle carving is generally attributed to Wyoming native Don King, whose firsthand experience as a horseman, and extensive knowledge of saddle-making traditions and personal innovations, have transformed a working cowboy's most important tool-his saddle-into a work of art.
+This loosely defined, oft-emulated and readily identifiable Sheridan style of saddle carving is generally attributed to Wyoming native Don King, whose firsthand experience as a horseman, and extensive knowledge of saddle-making traditions and personal innovations, have transformed a working cowboy’s most important tool-his saddle-into a work of art.